John Cheever: Personal life

-Cheever's marriage was complicated by his sexuality.
-Variously described as gay, homosexual, or bisexual, Cheever had relationships with both men and women, including a short relationship with composer Ned Rorem and an affair with actress Hope Lange.
+Cheever's marriage was damaged by his unfaithfulness.
+He had relationships with both men and women, including a short relationship with composer Ned Rorem and an affair with actress Hope Lange.
 Cheever's longest affair was with a student of his, Max Zimmer, who lived in the Cheever family home.
 Cheever's daughter, Susan, described her parents' marriage as "European", saying: "they were people who felt their feelings weren't necessarily a reason to shatter a family.
 They certainly hurt each other plenty but they didn't necessarily see that as a reason for divorce."

 Illness and death

 In the summer of 1981, a tumor was discovered in Cheever's right lung, and, in late November, he returned to the hospital and learned that the cancer had spread to his femur, pelvis, and bladder.
-His last novel, Oh What a Paradise It Seems, was published in March 1982; it received respectful reviews in part because it was widely known the author was dying of cancer.
+His last novel, Oh What a Paradise It Seems, was published in March 1982.
 On April 27, he received the National Medal for Literature at Carnegie Hall, where colleagues were shocked by his ravaged appearance after months of cancer therapy.
 "A page of good prose", he declared in his remarks, "remains invincible."
 John Updike wrote that "All the literary acolytes assembled there fell quite silent, astonished by such faith."

 When Cheever died on June 18, 1982, flags in Ossining were lowered to half staff for ten days.
 He is buried at First Parish Cemetery, Norwell, Massachusetts.

 Posthumous

-In 1987, Cheever's widow, Mary, signed a contract with a small publisher, Academy Chicago, for the right to publish Cheever's uncollected short stories.
-The contract led to a long legal battle, eventually resulting in Thirteen Uncollected Stories by John Cheever, published in 1994 by Academy Chicago Publishers.
+In 1987, Cheever's widow, Mary, signed a contract with a small publisher, Academy Chicago Publishers, for the right to publish Cheever's uncollected short stories.
+The contract led to a long legal battle, eventually resulting in Thirteen Uncollected Stories by John Cheever, published in 1994 by Academy Chicago.

 Two of Cheever's children, Susan and Benjamin, became writers.
-Susan's memoir, Home Before Dark (1984), revealed Cheever's bisexuality, which was confirmed by his posthumously published letters and journals.
+Susan's memoir, Home Before Dark (1984), revealed Cheever's sexual relationships with both women and men, which was confirmed by his posthumously published letters and journals.
 This was parodied to comedic effect in a 1992 episode of the TV sitcom Seinfeld, when the character Susan discovers explicit love letters from Cheever to her father.

 After Blake Bailey published his biography of Richard Yates, A Tragic Honesty (2003), Cheever's son Ben suggested Bailey write an authoritative biography of Cheever.
 It was published by Knopf on March 10, 2009, and won that year's National Book Critics Circle Award in Biography and the Francis Parkman Prize, and was a finalist for the Pulitzer and James Tait Black Memorial Prize.

 Also in 2009, Cheever was featured in Soul of a People: Writing America's Story, a 90-minute documentary about the WPA Writers' Project.
 His life during the 1930s is also highlighted in the companion book, Soul of a People: The WPA Writers' Project Uncovers Depression America.